COVID-19 in Illinois: Where Each Region Stands in Key Coronavirus Metrics

 Region 5 (Southern Illinois):

-Hospital bed availability in Region 5 was at 37.6% while ICU bed availability was below the threshold at 15.9%.
-Average hospital admissions have decreased slightly for the last two days after 25 days of increases.
+Hospital bed availability in Region 5 was at 36.3% while ICU bed availability was below the threshold at 14.7% as of Tuesday.
+Average hospital admissions have decreased slightly for the last two days after several days of increases.

 Region 6 (East-Central Illinois):

-The region's positivity rate dropped below 12% on Friday for the first time since Nov.
-7, hitting 11.7%.
+The region's positivity rate sat at 12% on Sunday, rising back after dropping below the threshold for the first time just two days earlier.

 Region 7 (Will, Kankakee counties):

-This region's positivity rate has increased for the past two days, climbing back up to 17.4% on Friday after days of declines.
+This region's positivity rate has decreased for the past two days, dipping to 16.6% on Sunday after a slight increase.

-Hospitalizations have decreased for the past five consecutive days, but both ICU and medical bed availability have remained below the 20% threshold for several weeks: 19.8% for medical beds and 18.9% of ICU beds.
+Both ICU and medical bed availability had previously remained below the 20% threshold for several weeks1, but as of Tuesday ICU availability rose to 20.2% while medical beds were at 17.8%.

 Region 8 (DuPage, Kane counties):

-ICU bed availability was at 24% while medical bed availability was at 22.2%.
+ICU bed availability was at 24.1% as of Tuesday while medical bed availability dropped to 16.2%.
 Hospitalizations have also fallen for the past seven consecutive days.

 Region 9 (McHenry, Lake counties):

 The region’s positivity rate went up on Nov.
-27 to 12.8% after steadily declining for several days.
-Medical bed availability also dropped on Nov.
-29 to below the 20% threshold, sitting at 19.9% while ICU bed availability was at 25.7%.
+29 to 12.8% after reaching 12.7% one day earlier.
+Medical bed availability also dropped on Dec.
+1 to below the 20% threshold, sitting at 18.7% while ICU bed availability was at 22.8%.

-Hospitalizations have increased on average over the last two days after falling for more than a week straight.

 Region 10 (Suburban Cook County):

-Region 10's positivity rate was at 12.6% as of Nov.
-27. ICU bed availability was at 20.7% as of Nov.
-29 and medical bed availability was at 25.3%.
-Hospitalizations have fallen for the past four out five days.
+Region 10's positivity rate was at 12.4% as of Nov.
+29. ICU bed availability was at 18.5% as of Dec.
+1 and medical bed availability was at 20.2%.
+Hospitalizations have fallen for the past six out seven days.

 Region 11 (Chicago):

-Chicago’s positivity rate was at 11.7% on Nov.
-27, just under the 12% threshold after falling for several days.
-ICU bed availability was at 25.8% on Nov.
-29 and medical bed availability was at 24.5%, with the rolling average number of hospitalizations declining for the past four days in a row.
+Chicago’s positivity rate was at 12% on Nov.
+29, rising back after dropping just under the threshold.
+ICU bed availability was at 22.9% on Dec.
+1 and medical bed availability was at 21%, with the rolling average number of hospitalizations increasing slightly after days of declines.